Student Services and Resources

 The Engineering Career Centre (ECC) offers work-integrated learning opportunities to introduce keen and innovative students to industries, ranging from local start-ups to large international companies across multiple sectors.

-The Professional Experience Year Co-op Program (PEY Co-op), hosted by the Engineering Career Centre (ECC), is a work-integrated learning program that helps undergraduate students gain paid, meaningful work experiences.
+The Professional Experience Year Co-op Program (PEY Co-op), managed by the U of T's Engineering Career Centre (ECC), has a 40-year track record of helping undergraduate students connect to industry, apply in-class learning to real-world environments and gain significant work experience, setting up students for long-term career success.
 The PEY Co-op program offers students an opportunity to refine their professional interests, chart their career paths and gain valuable professional experience.
 For employers, it means having eager, highly capable and workplace-ready individuals working in their organization as co-op students and as prospective full-time employees post-graduation.
 Further information on the PEY Co-op program and how to register can be found on the ECC website.

 Engineering Communication Program (ECP)